enr1c091/microservices-oauth/auth-server/README.md

 Before you run your application, make sure to configure your JDBC Connection.
 This sample features [DDL and DML Scripts for MySQL][scripts] that will be used across all projects of this article.
 Have your MySQL installation or container up & running or else you'll end up getting a few errors.

+You can notice that we have our unique client allowed to issue OAuth2 tokens has it's clientId:Secret as `adminapp`:`password`.

 # Start Application

 ```sh